 Native Culture was based on a history where moderation, balance and harmony were the keys to survival.
 Thus, if one indulged in overt displays of praise and gratitude, then by definition, one had to engage in overt displays of disapproval or lack of appreciation, and these would be acts of interference.
 The overriding belief was that each person was respected for her talents and contributions to the overall well-being of the tribe.
 There was no such person designated as the tribes "Praise-Giver" lest day-to-day tribal life end up being one very bad reality TV show!

 5. TIME MUST BE RIGHT

-When all the variables came together to provide the best result, then action was taken, for the time was right to do so.
+When all the variables come together to provide the best result, then action is taken, for the time is right to do so.
 In the tribes, it was believed that each person needed to be prepared, emotionally, spiritually, mentally and physically for a successful conclusion of the action.
 In other words, any action was not undertaken until there was total conviction that it could be performed successfully (hunt, raids).

 There is a funny saying that says: "If you want to give God a good laugh, tell God your plans."
 In other words, it was understood by my Ancestors that the element of correct timing rested with their Ancestors and not with each individual.